Walk-ContryRoad/xnagios/README.rst

 This project is trying to config the nagios automatic.
 There are two kinds of styles.
 One is command line, and another is GUI.
-The program trying to filter data from redmine and trying to config the nagios automatic.
+The program trying to filter data from redmine/mosaic and trying to config the nagios automatic.
 And deploy the configuration to dev/inc automatic.

 ------